 The One-Year Program in Modern Psychoanalysis offers a solid foundation in modern psychoanalytic theory and technique.
 The four component courses are designed to be useful to practitioners and non-practitioners alike.
 An introduction to psychological development, both healthy and distorted, imparts an understanding of the rationale for psychoanalytic treatment.
 Key aspects of the treatment process, including transference, resistance, countertransference, and analytic listening, are studied from the perspectives of patient and practitioner.
 Participants gain a sense of themselves as therapeutic agents and begin to develop skills applicable in both clinical and other life situations.
 Classes are taught in a supportive, discussion-oriented format.
-Continuing education credits are offered to social workers and psychoanalysts.
+Continuing education credits are offered to psychoanalysts, psychologists, and social workers.

 CMPS Annual Conference